tpoisot/ms_pop_networks/ms_pop.md

 realizations, it is important to understand the ecological factors involved in making populations interact.

-The goal of this paper is to evaluate how several families of mechanisms and ecological processes can create turnover in species interactions.
+The goal of this paper is to evaluate how several families of mechanisms and ecological processes can create turnover in species interactions at the population level.
 We evaluate in turn the importance of neutral processes, local traits distribution, and context-dependence, to (i) give a comprehensive overview of how and why they create turnover, and (ii) show how integrating them into our current analyses of networks will result in a more predictive science.
 Although most of the discussion is, for the sake of simplicity, about whether species will interact or not, the same mechanisms can be used in a probabilistic approach [@yeakel_probabilistic_2012].
 This leads to an altered view of ecological networks, which is more focused on populations rather than species, as it appears as the natural scale of biological organization at which these mechanisms are expressed [@smallegange_towards_2012].
-Doing so leads to clear recommendations about what to measure in the field when sampling interaction networks, and how we can design statistical approaches to better understand the interactions of the factors of turnover.
+Doing so leads to clear recommendations about what to measure in the field when sampling interaction networks, and how we can design statistical approaches to better understand the interactions of the factors of turnover (we present one possible way to do so in *Box 1*).
 We conclude by discussing how the new knowledge gained this way will be applied to our understanding of species interactions, and how it will help us build more predictive models.

 # Population dynamics and neutral processes